 One of the primary ways we assist students in establishing and growing a biblical worldview is through Sunday School Classes.
 Each week students gather at each campus to learn from God’s Word through our “Live Curriculum” (Group Publishing) materials.
 7th and 8th graders go through a survey of the Old and New Testaments, 9th-12th graders cover Bible survey classes, theology, apologetics, and training for practical application of biblical principles to daily life.

-Sunday School for grades 7-12 meets in the youth area of our Moorhead Campus at 10:30 am, and on the third floor in the Childern's Ministry wing of our Fargo Campus at 9:15 am.
+Sunday School for grades 7-12 meets in the LOFT at our Moorhead Campus at 10:30 a.m., and on the third floor in the Childern's Ministry wing of our Fargo Campus at 9:15 a.m.
 Please join us!

 Wednesday night gatherings are another large component of grades 7-12 Student Ministries; this is a time for fellowship and growth through praise and worship, teaching, small group accountability and prayer, and games.
-Pastor Josh teaches from God’s Word, Old and New Testaments, offering messages that are both practical and doctrinally sound.
+Pastor Kent teaches from God’s Word, Old and New Testaments, offering messages that are both practical and doctrinally sound.
 Students also have time to process and mentally solidify the teaching through discussion in small groups that are both gender and age specific (ex.
 7th grade boys, 11th grade girls, etc.).
-Wednesday sessions are from 6:30-9:00 pm at our Moorhead Campus Youth Room.
+Wednesday sessions are from 6:30-9:00 p.m. at our Moorhead Campus Youth Room.

 Typical Wednesday Night Schedule